eugenetangkj/tp/docs/DeveloperGuide.md

 1. `find n/Amazon`

-   **Expected**: The left UI panel shows the internship entry whose company name exactly matches with `Amazon`.
+   **Expected**: The List Panel shows the internship entry whose company name exactly matches with `Amazon`.
 A success message is displayed in the Results Display.

 2. `find n/Amazon n/Google`

-   **Expected**: The left UI panel shows the internship entries whose company name exactly matches with
+   **Expected**: The List Panel shows the internship entries whose company name exactly matches with
     `Amazon` or `Google`.
 A success message is displayed in the Results Display.